Five accused of killing gangster Raju Theht nabbed in Rajasthan | Law-Order

 Five accused of killing gangster Raju Theht nabbed in Rajasthan

-Officials suspect that the tractor driver was also involved in the crime.In another video clip, the accused were seen fleeing after killing Theth.Hours after the murder, a speeding car, believed to be that of the accused, was spotted in Jhunjhunu district by some locals who claimed that the occupants opened fire at some labourers repairing the road to get the way cleared, police said.Family members and relatives of Theht and Kadwasara sat on dharna in front of the mortuary of the district hospital in Sikar on Saturday demanding the arrest of the accused.
+Officials suspect that the tractor driver was also involved in the crime.In another video clip, the accused were seen fleeing after killing Theth.Family members and relatives of Theht and Kadwasara sat on dharna in front of the mortuary of the district hospital in Sikar on Saturday demanding the arrest of the accused.

 - Country: